-Pavee Point reiterates the Committee's call on the Government to commit to significant investment in mental health services and understand that 'real assistance must be provided in the form of investment and service provision.'
+Pavee Point reiterates the Joint Committee on the Future of Mental Health Care's recommendation to the Government to commit to significant investment in mental health services and understand that 'real assistance must be provided in the form of investment and service provision.'
 PHCTPs are a valuable asset to our health services, however, they must be adequately resourced to meaningfully address Traveller mental health inequalities.

-3. Lack of engagement from service providers with Travellers and Traveller organisations
+7. Lack of engagement from service providers with Travellers and Traveller organisations

 In 2016 Pavee Point welcomed the establishment of the Youth Mental Health Task Force.
-However, we note that the Task Force report published in 201720 excludes Travellers completely, which is ironic, given the high levels of young Travellers affected by poor mental health and suicide.
+However, we note that the Task Force report published in 201726 excludes Travellers completely, which is ironic, given the high levels of young Travellers affected by poor mental health and suicide.
 Travellers were not represented on the Committee, despite numerous attempts by Pavee Point to ensure active Traveller participation.
 This lack of engagement and unwillingness to include Travellers is also reflected in service provision, with services providers unwilling to engage with Travellers and/or Traveller organisations.
 Indeed, it is only when a crisis emerges or an emergency occurs, that Traveller organisations are requested to intervene or assist service providers.
 A proactive and collaborative approach between Traveller organisations and mainstream mental health services is required.
-One practical recommendation for the Committee is to ensure representation of Senior management at Community Healthcare Organisation level with responsibility for primary care, mental health and other key health services on Traveller Health Unit21 (THU) structures in all regions.
+One practical recommendation for the Committee is to ensure representation of Senior management at Community Healthcare Organisation level with responsibility for primary care, mental health and other key health services on Traveller Health Unit27 (THU) structures in all regions.